ymatrix-data/gpupgrade/README.md

-# gp_upgrade
+# gpupgrade

 ## Developer Workflow

 ### Prerequisites

 - Golang.
-We currently develop against latest stable Golang, which was v1.10 as of February 2018
+We currently develop against latest stable Golang, which was v1.10 as of May 2018.
-- See the [overall go-utils README](../../README.md) for more information about setting GOPATH.
-- protoc This is the compiler for the [gRPC protobuffer](https://grpc.io/) system.
+- protoc.
+This is the compiler for the [gRPC protobuffer](https://grpc.io/) system.
 On macos, one way to install this is via `brew install protobuf`

 ### Build and test the upgrade tool